-How to Thrive through our Modern-Day Stress
+How to Thrive through our Stressful Modern-Day Lives

 A medically reviewed study by Web MD suggests that up to 90% of doctors visits are stress related, how crazy is that?

+To overcome stress, we need to understand how our bodies work.
 Stress is not bad for us in short bursts, it is there to keep us out of danger like being attacked by a wild animal or any other life-threatening situation.
+The problem is that your nervous system isn’t very good at distinguishing between emotional and physical threats.

-Our blood vessels also constrict, If we were attacked, this could save us from bleeding out quickly, but if we are always stressed, it can lead to high blood pressure and heart problems.
+In our modern world, it is not a wild animal that is attacking us, it's our lives.
+When you face stress, your heart beats faster, your muscles tighten, your blood pressure rises, your breath quickens and your senses become sharper.
+Our blood vessels also constrict and if we were attacked, this could save us from bleeding out quickly, but if we are always stressed, it can lead to high blood pressure and heart problems.

-We are designed to experience stress in short bursts, but when we endure it for long periods of time, it can become a problem.
+We are designed to experience stress in short bursts, but when we endure stress for long periods of time, it can become a problem.
+Unfortunately, our bodies struggle to distinguish between being attacked by a wild animal and experiencing an overwhelming workload.

 Stress-related problems include: